 Diet and Nutrition

-You may want to feed a Mastiff puppy food that is specific to large breeds that helps them grow steadily and not too fast.
+Feed a Mastiff puppy food that is specific to large breeds to help them grow steadily and not too fast.
 This can help reduce the risk of adult-onset hip dysplasia.
 Puppies will still attain their full size even if they are trim during the puppy years.

-Adult dogs need 6 to 8 cups of dry food each day, which you should split into two meals.
-Slower eating and eating smaller meals can help prevent bloating and stomach torsion.
+Adult Mastiff dogs need six to eight cups of dry food each day, which you should split into two meals to help prevent bloating and stomach torsion.
 You might explore feeders that enforce slower eating.
-Mastiffs are sloppy drinkers and they have a lot of backwash into their water bowls.
-It is best to provide clean, fresh water at different points of the day.
-They are also prone to farting.
+Mastiffs are sloppy drinkers and they have a lot of backwash into their water bowls — it's best to provide clean, fresh water at different points of the day.
+They are also prone to passing gas.

-Be sure to monitor your mastiff for weight gain.
-Discuss this with your veterinarian to get recommendations on how to address it with diet and exercise.
+Be sure to monitor your mastiff for weight gain and discuss this with your veterinarian to get recommendations on how to address it with diet and exercise.

 More Dog Breeds and Further Research

-As with any breed, if you think the Mastiff is the right dog breed for you, be sure to do plenty of research before adopting one.
+If you think the Mastiff is the right dog breed for you, be sure to do plenty of research before adopting one.
+Consult the Mastiff Club of America for more helpful background on the breed.
 Talk to other Mastiff owners, reputable breeders, and rescue groups to learn more.

-If you are interested in similar breeds, look into these to compare pros and cons:
+If you are interested in similar breeds, look into these to compare the pros and cons:

 There’s a whole world of dog breeds out there.
 With a little research, you can find the right one to bring home.